opendatasoft/slate/source/includes/_topics.md

 The management API supports API keys and basic auth for authentication.

-API keys are recommended for any endpoint that supports them since they don not require using a user's password, which would provide unlimited access to the corresponding account if stolen.
+API keys are recommended for any endpoint that supports them since they do not require using a user's password, which would provide unlimited access to the corresponding account if stolen.
 API keys are a way to mitigate this risk since they can be revoked easily and can be configured to provide only the necessary permissions for a given usage.

 ### API key